 Other papers were full of accounts of robbery, horse theft, and kidnapping of free blacks by visitors from across the Missouri River.
 The citizens of Wyandotte met this critical situation with a people’s court, which often administered punishment by horsewhipping and hanging.

 On one occasion, after a man and his son were relieved of their belongings, they made the mistake of threatening to return with several friends to demand restitution.
 However, their captors declared the man and his son “rebels” and hanged them from a tree across the road from the old tavern.

 Six-Mile House became a well-known rendezvous for many vicious gangs.
-On July 17, 1862, the citizens at the courthouse in Wyandotte held a mass meeting, who formed a “Committee of Safety” which was determined to tear down the tavern.
+On July 17, 1862, the citizens at the courthouse in Wyandotte held a mass meeting and formed a “Committee of Safety,” which was determined to tear down the tavern.